move-up-icon

 It depends on which bridge service you use.
 If you decide to use the Boba bridge you have to pay the transaction cost of the underlying blockchain.
 If you decide to use a third party bridge, you should expect additional costs on top of that.
 This is for the service liquidity pools provide.

-Can I transfer my asset directly from Boba to a centralized Exchange?
+Can I transfer my asset directly from Boba to a CEX?

-Can I check my transaction history on Boba?
+Can I check my transaction history on Boba Network?

 BOBA is designed for serving specific use cases in the Boba ecosystem.
 We at Boba, are always striving to add more utility and expand the token capabilities to its full potential.
 BOBA can be used for governance, pay network fees, ecosystem growth and much more.
 Learn everything about BOBA’s use cases.